wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

     This warning indicates that the stations are not defined in the station list of your wis2box.
 No WIS2 notifications will be published for this station until you add it to the station list and associate it with the topic for your dataset.

-!!! question "Exercise 3: add the test stations and repeat the data ingest"
+!!! question "Update the input data to match the stations in your wis2box instance"

-    Add the stations to your wis2box using the station editor in **wis2box-webapp**, and associate the stations with the topic for your dataset.
+    Edit the example .csv file and update the WIGOS-station-identifiers in the input-data to match the stations you have in your wis2box instance.

     Now re-upload the sample data file `aws-example.csv` to the same path in MinIO you used in the previous exercise.